 Man charged in beating that left wife brain dead

 Jun.
-4—ALBUQUERQUE, N.M. — Kristy Rivera called 911 last month and told deputies her husband "slapped her around" and pointed a gun at her.
+5—Kristy Rivera called 911 last month and told deputies her husband "slapped her around" and pointed a gun at her.
 Deputies said the 42-year-old woman had a "1,000 mile stare" and avoided eye contact.

 But the husband, Jerome Gutierrez, denied the allegations and deputies said they saw no evidence of an attack on Rivera.
 They made no arrest.